► Hybrid RAV4 tested – no diesel planned

-Sadly, the RAV4’s infotainment system remains a disappointment.
-Toyota has had a long time to improve on what’s come in previous generation models yet the end result still lags well behind the best in class.
+When launched, the RAV4’s infotainment system was a disappointment.
+Toyota has had a long time to improve on what’s come in previous generation models yet the end result lagged well behind the best in class.

-Aside from this, Toyota’s Safety Sense technology has been upgraded with a high-definition camera and improved radar technology, resulting in the pedestrian and cyclist detection technology now capable of operating at night (when the majority of accidents happen).
+Toyota’s Safety Sense technology has been upgraded for the RAV4, with a high-definition camera and improved radar technology, resulting in the pedestrian and cyclist detection technology now capable of operating at night (when the majority of accidents happen).